Recursive-algebraic solution of the closed string tachyon vacuum equation: Numerical results

 The convergence ratio~\eqref{eqn:eps-B} in the tachyon-only sector is therefore

 The large magnitude arises from the tachyon's negative conformal weight $h = -1,$ which causes the vertex to grow rather than decay at small~$\ell.$ For higher-level fields with $h > 0,$ the source integrals converge without analytic continuation.
-The value~\eqref{eqn:S1 consolidated} is the tachyon-only contribution; in the full multi-level system, inter-level cancellations are expected to reduce $\ep_B,$ though whether the reduction achieves $\ep_B < 1$ remains to be determined.
+The value~\eqref{eqn:S1 consolidated} is the tachyon-only contribution.